 Exceptions To Overtime Pay Periods In NWT

-If they get authorization from an Employment Standards Officer, an employer is allowed to apply for an Overtime Averaging Order to change their employees’ overtime payment term.
+If they get authorization from an Employment Standards Officer.
+An employer is allowed to apply for an Overtime Averaging Order to change their employees’ overtime payment terms.
 For the Order to be considered valid, the employer must post it so that all affected employees can clearly understand its terms.

 Additionally, regular overtime payment rules may not apply to employees who are in managerial positions, unless they work during statutory holidays.
-There are also different rules for employees who aren’t paid an hourly or other time-based wage.
-This includes workers who are paid per kilometer, per trip, by commission or by salary.
+There are also different rules for employees who aren’t paid hourly or other time-based wages.
+This includes workers who are paid per kilometre, per trip, by commission or by salary.

 Banking Overtime Hours

 NWT employees can come to a written agreement with their employer to bank their overtime hours in exchange for vacation time, rather than a payment.
 Similar to overtime pay itself, time off is banked at a rate of 1.5 hours for every hour of overtime worked.
 The employee must then use their vacation hours within 3 months of receiving them.

 If the employee has time off banked but their employment gets terminated, the employer can add the hours to their final paycheck instead.
 They can also request their regular overtime pay, rather than time off and their employer must legally pay it out.

 Find out the difference between working as an employee and working as a contractor.